AVSheard/nc-news-frontend/README.md

 This repo has been designed to be run on a windows or OS operating system.

-This repo has been built using Node.js v13.4.0, earlier versions of Node.js may not be commpatable.
+This repo has been built using Node.js v13.4.0, earlier versions of Node.js may not be compatible.